 East Providence EMA is on Facebook!
 The Facebook page includes updates on any local emergencies, general City emergency management activities, and forecasts for non-routine weather.
-We'll also be uploading some pictures from local weather events.
+We'll also upload some pictures from local weather events.
 Link to us here: https://www.facebook.com/EastProvEMA .

 The website for the National Weather Service (NWS) Office in Taunton, http://www.erh.noaa.gov/box/, displays all weather watches and warnings for the southern New England area on a regional map and provides forecasts and discussions.
 The site contains links to other NWS forecast offices nationwide, and to other NOAA weather-related sites.
 For local NWS Watch/Warning criteria, see our own Guide to National Weather Service Watches, Warnings and Advisories .

-New Flood Insurance Rate Maps for the City and a new floodplain ordinance are now in effect, as adopted by the City Council at their August 20, 2013 meeting.
-East Providence and all other Rhode Island cities and towns participate in FEMA's National Flood Insurance Program program, which allows residents and business owners to purchase Federally-backed flood insurance.
+New Flood Insurance Rate Maps for the City and a new floodplain ordinance are now in effect.
+All Rhode Island cities and towns participate in FEMA's National Flood Insurance Program, which allows residents and business owners to purchase Federally-backed flood insurance.
 FEMA's Floodsmart website includes clear and detailed information on this program.
-Our office is available to answer general inquiries on this program, including whether a property is in a Special Flood Hazard Area (SFHA), which zone, and its base flood elevation.
+Our office is available to answer general questions on this program, including whether a property is in a Special Flood Hazard Area (SFHA), which zone, and its base flood elevation.
 We can also answer inquiries regarding other natural hazards, flood-related or not.
 Please contact us by e-mail listed above, or call 435-7531, Ext.
 11151 for more information.

 New!
-Floodplain Mapping Tool: Need a quick idea of what flood zone you're in?
+Floodplain Mapping Tool: Need a quick idea of what flood zone you may be in?
 Click here for the new Rhode Island Floodmap Tool from RI Emergency Management.
-Zoom in on East Providence, and as you get close-up the FEMA flood zones will appear.
-The regulatory This is for reference only and not for an "official" determination, but it's very accurate and a good place to start.
+Zoom in on East Providence and as you get closer in, the FEMA flood zones will appear.
+The regulatory flood zone is in dark blue.
+This is for reference only and not for an "official" determination, but it's very accurate and a great place to start.
 Call our office at the number above if you need an official flood zone determination.

 Flood Insurance rates are increasing a lot for many policy holders due in part to recently approved changes in the National Flood Insurance Program.
-For more information on these changes, please see RIEMA's Biggert-Waters Flood Insurance Press Release.
-We are applying for enrollment in FEMA's "Community Rating System", which will result in a flood insurance discount for our residents and businesses who have it.
-This is a lengthy process which should be complete toward the middle of 2014.
+For more information on these changes, please see FEMA's Homeowner Flood Insurance Affordability Act Overview .

 The First 72 Is On You - Individual Preparedness Checklist from RI Emergency Management and the City of East Providence.